CryTrExcom/CRYT_Blockchain/README.md

   - Download this Repository and extract or `git clone https://github.com/CryTrExcom/CRYT_Blockchain.git`.
   - Go to CRYT_Blockchain Folder.
-  - Compile with sh ./compile.sh (Linux) or win-compile.sh (Windows).
   - Run with sh ./run.sh (Linux) or run.bat (Windows).

   - wait for the JavaFX wallet window to open.